AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-align.md

 ---
 description: Align Image with View.
 Aligns the composite image (possibly after scaling, if scl= is specified as well) within the view rectangle defined by wid= and hei=.
-seo-description: Align Image with View.
-Aligns the composite image (possibly after scaling, if scl= is specified as well) within the view rectangle defined by wid= and hei=.
-seo-title: align
 solution: Experience Manager
 title: align
-uuid: 91940bd4-8e2b-4949-a76d-31cd238783bc
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---